Andrewodwyer/City-Events-Blog/README.md

 - Classes
 - Culture

+Regular user who add content:
-The registered user or organiser is interested in creating and managing their own events, either as a hobby or professional service.
+- The registered user or organiser are interested in creating and managing their own events, either as a hobby or professional service.

 #### How people will use the app: